Contingencyplana/storybook_primordial_soup/layers.md

 ---

 ## Layer 3 — Minigame
-- A line of poetry, within a stanza, within a cybercell
+- A line of poetry, within a Layer 3 stanza, within a cybercell
-- Composed of four recursive tests, quests, or functions
+- Composed of one or more Layer 4 stanzas (multiples of four recursive tests, quests, or functions)
 - Example: `a0_0_the_test_that_called_itself`

 ---